hallamlab/mlLGPR/README.md

 The description about arguments in the following examples are: *--load-object*: a true/false variable indicating whether to enable parsing PGDBs, *--build-syn-dataset*: a true/false variable suggesting whether to generate simulated data, *--add-noise*: a true/false variable indicating whether to add noise during synthetic samples curation, *--nSample*: an integer variable corresponding the number of samples to generate (e.g. 10), *--average-item-per-sample*: an integer variable corresponding the expected pathway size for each generated instance (e.g. 100), *--ncomponents-to-corrupt*: an integer variable corresponding the number of true ECs to be corrupted for each pathway (e.g. 2), *--lower-bound-nitem-ptw*: indicates to refrain corrupting pathways that have ECs less than this threshold (e.g. 1), *--ncomponents-to-corrupt-outside*: an integer variable corresponding the number of false ECs to be inserted during synthetic samples generation  (e.g. 2), *--objectname*: is the name of the file that contains all necessary information obtained from PGDBs (e.g. "object.pkl"), *--pathwayfeature*: is the file name that stores the properties of pathways (e.g. "pathwayfeature.pkl"), *--ecfeature*: is the file name that stores the properties of ECs (e.g. "ecfeature.pkl"), *--pathway-ec*: is the file name that stores pathway to EC mapping information (e.g. "pathway_ec.pkl"), *--ospath*: is the location to the directory containing various object files, *--dspath*: is the location to the dataset folder, and *--kbpath*: is the location to the folder containing the flat-files of PGDBs.

 If PGDBs were not provided, then skip the example 1.
-The remaining examples can be executed using files provided in zenodo.
+The remaining examples can be executed using files provided in [Zenodo](https://zenodo.org/record/3821137#.XtdZ4zdKjeQ).

 #### Example 1
 To preprocess PGDBs, execute the following command: